 Incisions are placed inconspicuously behind the ears.
 A combination of special sutures is used to create the proper fold in the ears and hold them in their new position closer to the side of the head.

-A small amount of cartilage may also need to be removed to correct prominent ears.
-Cartilage may be removed from one area and grafted to another in order to create a pleasing ear shape.
-Cartilage scoring techniques may also be used to define where the ear bends.
+A small amount of cartilage may also need to be taken out to correct prominent ears.
+Cartilage may be moved from one area and grafted to another in order to create a pleasing ear shape.* Cartilage scoring techniques may also be used to define where the ear bends.
 We prefer not to use the term “ear pinning,” because the procedure has more steps than simply fixating the ears to the head.

 In adults, otoplasty can often be performed using a local anesthetic and light sedation.
 In children, general anesthesia is usually required.